 2. Wash and Scrub After Use

-When you drain the pool, it’s crucial to give it a good wash and scrub before storing or refilling it.
+Each time you drain the pool, take a few minutes to give it a thorough cleaning before you store or refill it.

 3. Cover the Pool